|PULAU GAM||VITAL STATISTICS|

 In the northeast of the bay, the Waigeo village of Wawiyai is the site of relics associated with the founding myth that gave Raja Ampat its name.
 Excellent panoramas of northern Kabui Bay can be had from the heights above Wawiyai, and the adjacent forests are filled with birdlife, bat caves and ancient burial sites.

 The famed diving and snorkelling site of Kabui Passage is a narrow, river-like strait that separates northern Gam from Waigeo.
 The Passage leads from the western reach of Kabui bay to the ocean west of Gam and Waigeo.
 Near where the passage begins in Kabui, Warikaf Homestay has built a lookout atop a high island peak.
 Panoramic views of the bay’s karst island seascape are available after the climb.
+Please be aware that a rather aggressive saltwater crocodile took up residence in the passage in October 2018.
+They are dangerous ambush predators, and it would very unwise to swim in (or anywhere near) the passage at present.
+Follow our facebook or G+ page to receive updates on this and other events.

 All homestays offer day trips and tours of Kabui’s attractions.
 Kabui is rich in wildlife: Dolphins and sea eagles are just two of the more high-profile inhabitants that you’ll see.
 Other sights include hidden lagoons, notable rock formations, and a small, hillside Bouton community that specialises in the production of dried and salted tiny fish.